22 FAQs about debt recovery

 - Can I charge interest on overdue debts?

-- When should I use a solicitor?
+- When should I use a debt recovery solicitor?

-- What other third parties collect debts?
+- What third parties collect debts?

-- How much does a solicitor charge?
+- How much does a debt recovery solicitor charge?

 - What evidence of the debt do I need to have?